rreusch2/parleyapp/parleyapp_comprehensive_analysis.md

 5\.
 Model Retraining Automation: Fully automate the retraining of all prediction models on a regular basis (e.g., weekly, monthly) to ensure they adapt to changing sports dynamics and data.

-This roadmap provides a structured approach to enhancing the ParleyApp AI system, addressing its current limitations, and building a truly competitive sports betting application.
+This roadmap provides a structured approach to enhancing the Predictive Play AI system, addressing its current limitations, and building a truly competitive sports betting application.
 The success of this endeavor hinges on the commitment to acquiring and utilizing high-quality, real-time data as the bedrock of all AI predictions.